 Kayitz Kef (formerly Hebrew at Camp)

-Kayitz Kef began in 2013 at Camp Ramah in Nyack, New York, and will be implemented at 10 sites in the summer of 2017.
-The program also receives funding from The AVI CHAI Foundation, the Jewish Education Center of Cleveland, the Crown Family Philanthropies, The Marcus Foundation, the William Davidson Foundation, and the UJA Federation of Greater Toronto.
+Kayitz Kef began in 2013 at Camp Ramah in Nyack, New York, and will be implemented at 13 sites in the summer of 2018.
+The program has received funding from the AVI CHAI Foundation, Crown Family Philanthropies, The William Davidson Foundation, The Marcus Foundation, The Wexner Foundation, the UJA Federation of Greater Toronto, and others.

 Israeli Scouts Atid

 In the late Spring of 2016 the Steinhardt Foundation and the Areivim Philanthropic Group partnered with Friends of Israel Scouts to launch a new project – Israeli Scouts Atid – an English language track of the Israeli Scouts in the US.
 This new track has the potential to bring a program that was previously available only to Hebrew-speaking youth to all Jewish American kids.
 The program includes exposure to Israeli life and culture, scouting and outdoors experiences, social interaction and values of responsibility and Jewish belonging.
 A planning year began in the Fall of 2016 including a pilot in Manhattan to recruit a small group of teen leaders to train for leading younger participants the following year.
 One goal of the planning year has been to develop curriculum for the future while learning from the sensitivities and perspectives of the teens in the leadership group.
 The small leadership group, open to entering 8th through 11th graders, is meeting once a week on Sundays at 92Y for activities that enhance participants’ leadership skills, deepen their connection to Israel through exposure to Israeli culture and Hebrew, as well as expose them to fun and extracurricular activities.
 A full-time shaliach has been brought from Israel to develop the program and consistently work on it in collaboration with Friends of Israel Scouts.